open-education-hub/essentials-security/system-exploration/README.md

 By default, `grep` actually matches regular expressions, not just raw strings.
 `find` can also look fore files matching regular expressions, by using the `-regex` and `-regextype` parameters (yes, there are multiple regex syntaxes).

-A good point from which to start learning how to use regular expressions are these ones:
+A good point from which to start learning how to use regular expressions are these resources:
 - https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285
 - https://regexone.com/